flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

     - Switch the `Sync MSFS Flight Plan` setting to `Save`.
     - Continue entering your flight plan or perform an INIT REQ.

-### WX/TER/TCAS
+### WX/TER

-!!! note "As stated in our [CFMS NOTAM](https://flybywiresim.com/notams/cfms/)"
+!!! note "TCAS is now available in the development version.
+Please see our [CFMS NOTAM](https://flybywiresim.com/notams/cfms/) for further WX/TER information."

-It is important to note that the weather and terrain radars, as well as TCAS, are not available yet with cFMS v1.
+It is important to note that the weather and terrain radars are not available yet with the latest version of our cFMS(v1.5).
 Our current focus is to deliver a more realistic flight planning and navigation experience while maintaining performance and reliability.
 However, we are not satisfied with how the default code performs together with our custom systems.

-We believe the benefits that cFMS provides outweigh the temporary lack of WX/TERR/TCAS functionality on the development version.
-We are already hard at work developing our TCAS system and we will provide more details on it as soon as we can.
+We believe the benefits that cFMS provides outweigh the temporary lack of WX/TERR/ functionality on the development version.
 Weather and terrain still prove to be a challenge due to the lack of a native SDK API.
 We have posted about it on the MSFS forums, where it currently sits at the top of the wishlist and Asobo are investigating how to best improve their API.

 [Read more about weather and terrain API.](https://forums.flightsimulator.com/t/implement-weather-and-terrain-api-s-for-aircraft-developers-to-implement-accurate-radar-predictive-windshear-egpws-and-metar-wind-uplink/442016){target=new}